- It has a real name

 All versions get standard blind-spot monitors and active lane control, as well as forward-collision warnings and automatic emergency braking.
 From there, Lincoln has bundled a slew of tech features into a package it calls Co-Pilot360.
 It includes adaptive cruise control with stop-and-go functionality and steering assist in evasive maneuvers.
 The bundle is limited to the Reserve and Black Label editions of the Nautilus, and even there it’s an option.
 It’s also an intrusive system that tries to keep the vehicle centered in its lane, and doesn’t do it smoothly.
 Like many of these systems, it dreads the finer, more natural movement of a car in a lane—it wants to stay absolutely in the middle, and when tapes and lane stripes go away it’s unsure of its place in the world.
 There’s a metaphor somewhere in the way its thinkier features deal with the real world—as well as a stiff price increase.

-We’ll update this page when safety data surfaces.
+We’ll update this page when full safety data surfaces.

 2019 Lincoln Nautilus